chetanmundhe2911/APP_Collections/README.md

 Click the Convert to PDF button after uploading your images.

 Download the generated PDF directly using the Download PDF button.
-### 🖼️ Screenshot of the Interface
-Interface Screenshot

 ### 💡 Key Benefits
 Compress large images to create optimized PDFs.